Changing Cat Food

 Choose the new food wisely

 There can be lots of factors that might cause you to want to rethink your furry friend’s diet including age, weight, health and sensitivities.
-If your best friend is showing signs of being allergic to gluten then you need to find them a good hypoallergenic cat food
+If your best friend is showing signs of being allergic to gluten then you need to find them a good hypoallergenic cat food.

 The right diet is absolutely vital to keep your cat healthy and changing it up once in a while to something that is better suited to your fluffy family member can be a good idea.
 Selecting the perfect diet for your beloved pet will factor in lots of things that are individual to your cat.
 If they are sensitive to specific protein sources or if you need a diet that is specific to a health requirement.
 You might even just want to try feeding raw and seeing if your furry friend can benefit from the natural diet too.
 Whatever the reason you want to make a change, you should take into consideration the individual needs of your cat based on lifestyle and health factors.